mjl-/mox/README.md

 Mox features:

 - Quick and easy to start/maintain mail server, for your own domain(s).
-- SMTP for receiving and submitting email.
+- SMTP (with extensions) for receiving and submitting email.
-- IMAP4 for giving email clients access to email.
+- IMAP4 (with extensions) for giving email clients access to email.
 - Automatic TLS with ACME, for use with Let's Encrypt and other CA's.
 - SPF, verifying that a remote host is allowed to sent email for a domain.
 - DKIM, verifying that a message is signed by the claimed sender domain,